 Kizuna AI is an animated avatar, a Japanese young woman.
 She wears a huge pink ribbon and has an electric personality.
 Kizuna AI is not a real person but a fictional character brought to life by AI and animation software.

 For the Vtuber community, Kizuna is a pop culture star.
-In her Youtube accounts, she counts with almost 5 million subscribers, willing to pay the “super chat” option so their messages appear in the top section of everyone to see while she is live streaming.
+In her Youtube accounts, she counts almost 5 million subscribers, willing to pay the “super chat” option so their messages appear in the top section for everyone to see while she is live streaming.

 New business model?